swostikpati/Arduino-Project-M5-Stack-Core-2-Pedometer/README.md

 Total Walk Time (in mins) x METs x 3.5 x (your body weight in kilograms) /200

 The MET value for walking is defined in the section of symbolic constants.

+#### Final User Interface
+The final user interface shows the user the number of steps they took, the distance they traveled and the number of calories they burnt during the period.
+The screen keeps getting updated every 200 ms as the function gets called in the loop function.
+The image below shows how the final UI looks like.

+[Picture]

+[Picture]

+#### Loop Function
+The second part of the main function is the loop function.
+It keeps calling all the functions called in its body repeatedly to perform all the desired actions.
+After the setup function, the loop function displays the initial user interface.
+The set_weight function is also called to keep updating the weight given as input by the user.
+When the user presses the “Done” button, the code replaces the initial UI with the final UI and keeps refreshing the screen after a delay of 200 ms.

+## Results and Evaluation
+### Initial User Interface
+#### Testing
+The Initial User Interface was tested by user interaction.
+Each of the four buttons were individually pressed to make sure they were touch enabled.
+The change in weight value validates the user input.
+Finally, as soon as the user presses the done button, they are taken into the final UI screen.

+#### Challenges and Solutions
+Figuring out a desirable way of taking the weight as input was a big hassle.
+Making a number-pad for such a trivial task didn’t seem wise.
+So we devised a better mechanism to take the weight as input from the user.
+We provide the user with four buttons, each giving the option to increment or decrement the weight by either 1 or 5.
+This allows the user to set the desired weight.
+Finally the user presses done and is taken to the next screen.
+Another challenge was to decide the placement of buttons and text on the screen.
+But with several trial runs, we were able to figure out an intuitive UI for the user.

+The most important challenge that we faced while taking user input was caused due to the excessively high looping rate (200ms).
+Due to this even when the user pressed a button once, it got registered as several presses(based on the time for which the finger was pressed), and incremented/decremented the weight by massive amounts.
+To prevent this, we introduced a flag (boolean expression).
+This flag switched between true and false values.
+For a button to be registered as a press, apart from the press point being in the region of the touch area, the flag must also have a true value.
+Also as soon as the press is registered, the flag turns false thereby eliminating chances of a double press and will only turn true when the user removes his finger off the screen.
+So a button will only register as a second press when the user lifts his finger from the screen and presses again.

+### Computing Acceleration
+#### Testing
+The evaluation of the final value of the magnitude of acceleration is done by using the serial plotter and serial monitor functions in Arduino IDE.
+The values that we get from the serial monitor match the desired values of acceleration magnitude (in G) that we should get.
+Also, on plotting these values in the serial plotter and moving the M5 stack device, we observe corresponding shifts in the graph (in form of peaks).

+#### Challenges and Solutions
+There were two big challenges while calculating the net magnitude of acceleration - filtering data and excluding force of gravity.\
+● As discussed earlier, the accelerometer data is filled with a lot of noise and therefore needs to be filtered using a low pass filter to allow only the low frequencies to travel excluding the excess noise.
+This was employed using the filter function which used the exponential moving average method to build a 1st degree low pass filter.\
+● To exclude the force of gravity, we followed the method mentioned in the paper “Step Detection Algorithm For Accurate Distance Estimation Using Dynamic Step Length”.
+We computed an average magnitude of acceleration using 50 trials and defined the net magnitude as the absolute difference between the average value and each observation.
+This facilitated the process of excluding all the force due to gravity data that might cause bias in our observations.